Young Pioneers (Soviet Union): Uniform

 The uniform was one of many things that identified Pioneers with each other and the people.
 The uniform, part of the school uniform worn at school, included the red neckerchief and the organizational and rank badges on the white shirt with long or short pants for boys and long or short skirts for girls, with optional side caps as headdress.
 Full dress uniforms, used in occasions, were light blue or white with red side caps, the red neckerchief and the badges, with crimson sashes for color bearers and the color escorts.
 When on outdoor duties brown polo shirts with pants or skirts depending on gender were used, with an optional side cap.
 Sea service uniforms used sailor caps and blue and white shirts (with telnyashkas) and pants or skirts depending on the gender, with a brown belt.
 Instructors and mature adult leaders wore the same uniforms and the caps in every occasion and in all meetings.
 In its early years the Pioneers wore campaign hats in major events.

 The Solemn Promise

 On the day a child joined the Vladimir Lenin All-Union Pioneer Organization, they would have to recite the following Solemn Promise in front of a group of other Pioneers (1986 revision is presented below).
-After reciting, the new member had the Pioneer's scarlet tie tied by an older Pioneer, and thus, becoming a full-fledged member of the organization.
+After reciting, the new member had the Pioneer's scarlet neckerchief tied by an older Pioneer, and thus, becoming a full-fledged member of the organization.